Subscribe

 Frequently asked questions

-What temperature is comfortable for cats?
+What room temperature is too hot for cats?

 How do cats cool themselves?